-In February 2010, the Compensation Committee approved a modified plan design for the executive performance-based annual cash incentive plan for 2010.
-The intent of the 2010 Plan was to more closely align the interests of the officers with the interests of the shareholders and customers.
-These goals are reflected in the 2010 Plan by having 60% of the total incentive payout tied to earnings-per-share (EPS) targets.
+In February 2011, the Compensation Committee approved the plan design for the executive performance-based annual cash incentive plan for 2011.
+A key design element of the 2011 Plan was to closely align the interests of the officers with the interests of the shareholders and customers.
+These goals are reflected in the 2011 Plan by having 60% of the total incentive payout tied to earnings-per-share (EPS) targets.
 Of that 60%, utility EPS accounts for 50% and non-utility EPS accounts for the remaining 10%.
-As part of their decision-making process, the Committee reviewed information that compared the results of the short-term incentive design and the long-term performance share plan with actual shareholder earnings and other components of shareholder return over the past several years.
-In addition to the EPS targets, the remaining 40% of the annual incentive opportunity is based on utility operation components of Cost Per Customer, Customer Satisfaction, and a new reliability metric that align with customer interests.
-It was noted that the new metric combines three reliability measurements into one index.
-The metric balances the focus of reliability between frequency, duration and percentage of customers experiencing three or more outages.
-These additional operational components balance the Plan in order to align the interests of senior management with shareholders and customers and achieve overall positive financial performance for the Company.
+In addition to the EPS targets, the remaining 40% of the annual incentive opportunity is based on key components of utility operation, including Cost Per Customer, Customer Satisfaction, Reliability Index and two new metrics that align with customer interests.
+The new Response Time metric balances the focus between our electric and natural gas lines of businesses.
+The other metric, called Performance Excellence, focuses on the Company's commitment to look for efficiencies in order to keep long term costs reasonable for our customers.
+These additional operational components balance the Plan in order to align the interests of our executives with shareholders and customers and achieve overall positive financial performance for the Company.
 Each metric is independent, which allows the Plan to pay a portion of the award to the CEO or NEOs upon the attainment of one goal even if the other goals are not met.